-Annuity

-An insurance policy that provides income payments at periodic (typically monthly) intervals, usually for a specified period or for the lifetime of the annuitant.
+An insurance policy that provides income payments at periodic (typically monthly) Annuity intervals, usually for a specified period or for the lifetime of the annuitant.
 Income payments may begin immediately upon retirement or may be postponed to a future date.

-Applicable Legislation

-The Income Tax Act (Canada), any applicable provincial income tax legislation and any applicable provincial insurance or other legislation.
+Applicable The Income Tax Act (Canada), any applicable provincial income tax legislation and Legislation any applicable provincial insurance or other legislation.
 For the purposes of the DCPP, Applicable Legislation also means the pension legislation under which the DCPP is registered, or which is otherwise applicable to the member, as the case may be.

-Earnings

-Means, for the purposes of determining contributions, your base employment compensation, including recurring bonus and commissions.

-Group Annuity Policy

-A contract of life insurance issued by Sun Life Assurance Company of Canada to a policyholder to provide annuities at retirement to a group of people in a group pension or savings plan.

-Normal Retirement Date

-The usual date on which pension payments under the DCPP will begin.

-RRIF

-A registered retirement income fund (RRIF) is an arrangement between a carrier (eg. an insurance company or a trust company) and an individual under which payments are made to the individual of a minimum amount each year.
+Earnings Means, for the purposes of determining contributions, your base employment compensation, including recurring bonus and commissions.
+Group Annuity A contract of life insurance issued by Sun Life Assurance Company of Canada to a Policy policyholder to provide annuities at retirement to a group of people in a group pension or savings plan.
+Normal The usual date on which pension payments under the DCPP will begin.
+Retirement Date A registered retirement income fund (RRIF) is an arrangement between a carrier RRIF (eg. an insurance company or a trust company) and an individual under which payments are made to the individual of a minimum amount each year.
 The property under a RRIF is derived only as a result of a transfer of funds from another RRIF, an RRSP, a registered pension plan or a deferred profit sharing plan, and annual amounts must begin to be paid to the individual in the year after the RRIF is established.
 Property and earnings in a RRIF are tax-sheltered and amounts paid out of a RRIF are considered taxable income to the recipient.

-RRSP

-A registered retirement savings plan (RRSP) is an arrangement between an individual and an issuer (eg. an insurance company or a trust company) under which contributions are made by individuals and a retirement income commences at maturity.
+RRSP A registered retirement savings plan (RRSP) is an arrangement between an individual and an issuer (eq. an insurance company or a trust company) under which contributions are made by individuals and a retirement income commences at maturity.
 Contributions are tax deductible under the Income Tax Act (Canada).
 Investment earnings in the plan remain tax-sheltered and payments out of an RRSP are considered taxable income to the recipient.

-Spouse

-For the purposes of the DCPP summary, means

-- (a) a person to whom you are married and from whom you are not legally separated or a person with whom you are in a civil union, or - (b) if you are not married or in a civil union, a person of the opposite or same sex with whom you are and have been living in a conjugal relationship - (i) for a period of not less than 3 years, or - (ii) for a period of not less than 1 year if you have had or are about to have a child with that person, or if while living in a conjugal relationship, you have either together adopted a child, or one of you has adopted a child of the other.

-Glossary of Terms 20
+Spouse For the purposes of the DCPP summary, means, at any date, (a) the person who is married to you, and from whom you had not been living separate and apart for a continuous period longer than 2 years, or (b) a person who has been living with you in a marriage-like relationship for a period of at least 2 years immediately preceding the date.
+For the purposes of pre-retirement death benefits or retirement benefits, the person is not considered your Spouse if an agreement or an order is filed in accordance with Section 145 of the Family Law Act prior to your death or commencement of pension payments, as applicable.
 For the purposes of qualifying for tax-sheltered transfers or other special tax treatment under the Income Tax Act (Canada), Spouse means (a) a person who is married to you or (b) a person of the opposite or same sex who is and has been living with you in a conjugal relationship for a continuous period of at least 12 months, or is living with you in a conjugal relationship and is a natural or adoptive parent of your child.

-YMPE

-The Year's Maximum Pensionable Earnings under the Canada Pension Plan or the Maximum Pensionable Earnings under the Quebec Pension Plan.
+YMPE The Year's Maximum Pensionable Earnings under the Canada Pension Plan.